 In June last year, I began taking yoga once a week at 7 o’clock on Monday nights.

 The classroom faces West.
 Throughout the year, I’ve watched the light change.
-Moving slowly between Warrior I, Locust and Child’s post, we pause long enough to watch the seasons come and go.
+Moving slowly between Warrior I, Locust and Child’s pose, we pause long enough to watch the seasons come and go.

 In June it still feels like late afternoon when we begin.
 When class ends, we step out into twilight, air buzzing with cicadas and the first sign of fireflies.
 Toward the end of summer, the class itself feels like a sunset ritual.
 Daylight leaves us during that quiet hour and by Shavasana—final relaxation pose—it is fully gone.
 It is mid-September now.
 Tonight is the eve of Rosh Hashanah.
-At sundown, when the blowing of the shofar signals a new year, and with its sound we dedicate ourselves to ten days of introspection.
-A month from now, it will be fully dark again before we even begin.
-The Himalayan salt lamps and candles twinkling in the windows to welcome us in.
+At sundown, the blowing of the shofar will signal a new year.
+With its sound we dedicate ourselves to ten days of introspection.
+A month from now, it will be fully dark again before we even begin, the Himalayan salt lamps and candles twinkling in the windows to welcome us in.

 During these months, I’ve thought about the influence yoga has had on my writing practice, the way it helps me focus and leads me inward.

 Writing helps with yoga, too.
 Journaling helps me commit to practicing yoga, gives me a space to consider the way I stretch myself on the page and on the mat, increasing flexibility in both places.

 Both practices allow me the pause I need to figure out where I am in the swirl of days.